Skip To Main Content

 DISCOVER ADMINISTRATION OPTIONS WITH XOLAIR4

-Methods of administration
+Methods of administration4

-300-mg configurations may mean fewer injections for some patients*
+300-mg configurations may mean fewer injections for some patients.*

 See the full Prescribing Information for selection criteria of patients for self-administration of XOLAIR Autoinjector and prefilled syringe.